-Types of Interviews
+Types of interviews

 - An employer may use a screening interview to determine which of the top candidates to bring in for the actual face-to-face interview.
 A screening interview can be done in person but more often will be over the telephone.
-It may sometimes be conducted by the hiring manager's assistant or someone from HR, but is more usually done by the person doing the hiring.
+It may sometimes be conducted by the hiring manager's assistant or someone from HR, but is more typically done by the person doing the hiring.

-- For a group interview, you'll usually meet with a number of people at once, possibly including the hiring manager and your potential peers or supervisors.
+- For a group interview, you'll usually meet with several people at once, possibly including the hiring manager and your potential peers or supervisors.
 Group interviews also sometimes include people from other parts of the company that you would have to work with in the position you're applying for.
 Interviewing potential employees in a group allows employers to see how well you communicate within a team environment.
 This type of interview is most common for government or education jobs.

-Every interview is unique; your interview may be a combination of the interview types discussed above, or may be completely different.
+Every interview is unique; your interview may be a combination of the interview types discussed above, or it may be completely different.